afoster549/cs50-python/README.md

-# cs50-python
+# CS50 Python
-My answers to the CS50 python problems.
+These are my answers to the CS50 python problems exculding a final project.